rvolosatovs/mooshy/README.md

 [![asciicast](https://asciinema.org/a/zK5uZERZHIAw1TsNng2o8eDqX.png)](https://asciinema.org/a/zK5uZERZHIAw1TsNng2o8eDqX)

-## Introduction:
+## Introduction
 Mooshy is a tool that automates the infection and execution of arbitrary code on remote Linux systems.
-It has various modes of infection, by means of a buffer overflow and by unprivileged SSH access.
-After code execution is gained: the Dirty COW exploit is used to gain root privileges.
+It has various modes of infection.
+One is by exploiting a web server vulnerable to Shellshock.
+Another way is by using SSH to login as a regular user.
+After code execution is gained, the Dirty COW exploit is used to gain root privileges.
 Using these privileges, a backdoor is installed for persistence.

 ## Installation:
 ```sh